 What Is A Furnace?

 Understanding the complexity of HVAC systems can become overwhelming.
 For example, many people think furnaces and boilers are the same HVAC components, just with different names.
 While these machines work to heat up a space, they are actually completely different mechanisms.

-A furnace is a device that helps heat up a space by circulating hot air.
-On the other hand, a boiler heats up a space by circulating hot water.
+A furnace is a device that helps heat up space by circulating hot air.
+On the other hand, a boiler heats up space by circulating hot water.
 With a furnace being an integral part of heating up your home or business, it’s important to make sure you schedule regular furnace maintenance.
 A well taken care of furnace can easily last at least 20 years.

 What Are The Different Types Of Furnaces?

 An efficient furnace helps ensure that your space is heated quickly while reducing energy consumption.
 Having an energy-efficient furnace means you could save big on your utility bills.

 - A propane furnace utilizes a heat exchanger, which transfers heat into the pathway of air that will be blown into a room.
 The blower unit then takes that heated air and pushes it through your air ducts.
 This process continues until the desired indoor temperature is reached.

 - Gas furnaces, also known as natural gas furnaces, are currently one of the most popular types of furnaces.
 Gas furnaces work by using gas to ignite a burner.
 This flame steadily raises the temperature of the air within your HVAC system, which is then circulated through your air ducts until it reaches the desired destination.
 Gas is a fairly affordable option compared to other forms of energy, which is a reason why this type of furnace is so popular.

 - Electric Furnace